 and $\hat\beta_j$ defined by \eqref{eqaux1}, $j\in\{1,\cdots,m\}$, with

 Consequently,

 \end{thm} The function $\beta(\bs{x})$ corresponds to the asymptotic bias of the full-dimensional Nadaraya-Watson smoother which is well known to depend on the design density $f_{\bs{X}}$.
 Explicit solutions for functions $\hat\beta_1,\cdots,\hat\beta_m$ are non-trivial.
-Note that Theorem \ref{teo2.2} implies the pointwise convergence of $\tilde g_j(x_j)-g_j(x_j)=O_p(n^{2/5})$ on interior points $x_j\in(0,1)$ that differs from the order $O_p(n^{-1/5})$ on boundary points due to the well known bias behavior of the Nadaraya-Watson estimates.
-The smooth backfitting can be altervatively constructed based on local linear estimates which does not suffer from such boundary bias \citep[see Theorem 6.2 of][]{mammen_band}.
+Note that Theorem \ref{teo2.2} shows the pointwise convergence of $\tilde g_j(x_j)-g_j(x_j)=O_p(n^{-2/5})$ on interior points $x_j\in(0,1)$ which contrasts with the $O_p(n^{-1/5})$ rate typically observed at the boundary points, due to the well-known bias issues of Nadaraya-Watson estimators.
+The smooth backfitting can alternatively be constructed based on local linear estimates which avoids such boundary effects \citep[see Theorem 6.2 of][]{mammen_band}.
 Also, its asymptotic bias does not depend on the design density and it has the oracle property \citep[see Theorem 4' of][]{mammen}.
 However, the local linear smooth backfitting is considerably more complicated to implement.